eyemyth/huey-drf-api/README.rst

 Documentation
 -------------

 The full documentation is at https://huey-drf-api.readthedocs.io.
+(Except it isn't, not yet.)

 Quickstart
 ----------